 But two small studies are hardly an indicator that everyone with Crohn’s will react the same way.
 If your fave booze is causing GI problems, try switching to another.
 If you don’t experience any symptoms after the switch, then that type of alcohol was the Crohn’s troublemaker.

 And if the next type also triggers flare-ups, maybe the trigger is alcohol in general.
 Living with Crohn’s has a painful learning curve.
 But once you understand your body’s relationship with triggers, small lifestyle adjustments can help you stay in remission longer.

 Your situation will depend on your triggers and how your flare-ups present themselves.
 But first off, it’s crucial to listen to your doc’s advice and take any medication as prescribed.
 This can help reduce your symptoms and the risk of potentially serious complications.

 To make those flare-ups feel less sh*tty, here are a few options you can try:

-- taking over-the-counter pain relievers (like ibuprofen and acetaminophen)
+- taking over-the-counter pain relievers (like acetaminophen)

 - using a heated pad to reduce pain in your belly

 - using antibacterial wet wipes on your butt to reduce your risk of infection and prevent irritation

 - taking antidiarrheal meds to, well, put a pause on diarrhea